shergreen/SatGen/README.md

 SatGen has detailed docstrings, and all the example programs are designed to be self-explanatory.
 Please feel free to contact the authors Fangzhou Jiang (fzjiang@caltech.edu) and
-Sheridan Beckwith Green (sheridan.green@yale.edu) if you have questions.
+Sheridan Beckwith Green (sheridan.green@yale.edu), if you have any question.